cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 The following section defines a BBS Interface that will make use of per-origin pseudonyms.
 The identifier of the Interface is defined as `ciphersuite_id || H2G_HM2S_PSEUDONYM_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).
 Each BBS Interface MUST define operations to map the inputted messages to scalar values and to create the generators set, required by the core operations.
 The inputted messages to the defined in this document BBS Interface will be mapped to scalars using the `messages_to_scalars` operation defined in Section TBD of [@!I-D.irtf-cfrg-bbs-signatures].
 The generators will be created using the `create_generators` operation defined in Section TBD of [@!I-D.irtf-cfrg-bbs-signatures].

-This document also defines two alternative core proof generation and verification operations (see (#signer-provided-pid-core-operations)), to accommodate the use of pseudonyms.
+This document also defines two alternative core proof generation and verification operations (see (#core-operations)), to accommodate the use of pseudonyms.
 Those operations will be used by the defined proof generation and verification Interface operations, in place of the `CoreProofGen` and `CoreProofVerify` operations defined in Section TBD of [@!I-D.irtf-cfrg-bbs-signatures].

 ## Signer Provided PID Signature Generation and Verification